ScarletMcLearn/Learn-python-the-hard-way-exercise-52-final/readme.txt

 6) Random number generators and limited tries for laser weapon armory (Using subclass in map.py)

+7) Parser has been added to the map module's go() method

 *Things that do not work*

-1) Parser has not yet been added (currently working on that)

-2) Css not added yet
+1) Css not added yet

+2) Score updates every time a wrong number is inserted in laser weapon armory